trulia/hologram/README.md

 you can use `js_example`.
 In addition to outputting the javascript in a `<code>` block it will also wrap it in a `<script>` tag for execution.

+Additionally, html elements that are generated via markdown will have a class `styleguide` appended to them.
+You can use this to apply css to the styleguide itself.

 #### Document YAML section